My Old Dutch (song): Legacy

 In his later career, Chevalier performed a dramatised version of the song.
 In 1915, a film version was produced which starred Chevalier and Florence Turner.
 In 1926, a remake of the film was directed by Universal's Laurence Trimble.
 Turner made a screen test, but the lead role was given to May McAvoy.
 A third film based on the song was released in 1934, which was written by Arthur Shirley and directed by Sinclair Hill.

 In a segment of Beatles Anthology concerning the Beatles receiving the Order of the British Empire, Ringo Starr claims that during their audience with Queen Elizabeth she asked how long the group had been together, he and Paul McCartney spontaneously sang We've been together now for forty years in jest, to the Queen's bemusement.

+This song was also recorded in 1959 by actor and comedian Peter Sellers on a 7" single, Parlophone 45 R 4605, as well as on his album Songs for Swingin' Sellers of the same year.
+This version incidentally was produced by Sir George Martin who later became famous for producing the Beatles.